 160

 for a pre-specified number of epochs through the entire reference table.
 A separate validation dataset is eventually used to assess the performance of the network.
-Training on large pre-simulated datasets separates the simulation from the training phase but can incur large memory overhead, as the reference table must be stored on disk and then loaded in chunks or in its entirety into memory.
+Training on large pre-simulated datasets separates the simulation from the training phase but can cause large memory overhead, as the reference table must be stored on disk and then loaded in chunks or in its entirety into memory.

 The second approach follows a different strategy, which resembles ideas from active learning (33).
-Correspondingly, a dataset, or a batch of datasets, is created on the fly and then passed through the neural network.
+For this approach, a dataset, or a batch of datasets, is created on the fly and then passed through the neural network.
 This training regime has the advantage that the network never experiences the same input data twice.
 Moreover, training can continue as long as the network keeps improving (i.e., the loss keeps decreasing), since overfitting in the classical sense is nearly impossible.
-However, if the simulations are computationally expensive and researchers need to experiment with different networks or training hyperparameters, it might be beneficial to switch to the first regime, since simulation and training in the active learning regime are tightly intertwined.
+However, if simulations are computationally expensive and researchers need to experiment with different networks or training hyperparameters, it might be beneficial to switch to the first regime, since simulation and training in the active learning regime are tightly intertwined.

 Putting It All Together.
 On an abstract level, our method requires three key ingredients: 1) a mathematical process model q(θ) capable of simulating data x; 2) a prior distribution over the model parameters p(θ) encoding our prior beliefs about plausible parameter values; 3) an invertible neural network fφ capable of approximating a large enough family of probability distributions (see Figure 2).
-In practice, a chain of up to 10 ACBs should suffice to learn most distributions encountered in the life sciences, since they tend to be unimodal and relatively simple (in contrast to the distribution of natural images or words in a spoken language).
+In practice, a chain of up to 10 ACBs should suffice to learn most distributions encountered in the cognitive sciences or life sciences, since they tend to be unimodal and relatively simple (in contrast to the distribution required to represent natural images or words in a spoken language).
 From these three ingredients, a universal and reusable sampler can be designed for likelihood-free Bayesian